Assessments

 Steps of the assessment process

-Pre reading made by the Senior Psychologist of school, speech/OT/Pead reports etc, prior to meeting the parents to undertake a structured clinical interview.
-(Intake fee apply)
+Pre-reading made by the Senior Psychologist of school, speech/OT/Paed reports etc., prior to meeting the parents to undertake a structured clinical interview.
+(Intake fee applies)

 Meeting the young person to commence testing.
 Depending upon the presentation on the day, testing may be over multiple sessions.
-(Assessment fee apply)
+(Assessment fee applies)

-Parents may request further follow up meeting with the Senior Psychologist.
-This is based upon an hourly rate $300.
+Parents may request further follow-up meetings with the Senior Psychologist.
+This is based upon an hourly rate of $300.

 Preparing the young person for the assessment

-If your son or daughter wears glasses or a hearing aid, please make sure they have them on the day and wear comfortable clothes.
+If your son or daughter normally wears glasses, or has a hearing aid, please make sure they have them on the day of the assessment.
+Please wear comfortable clothes.